manuelcarbajo/ensembl-static/fungi/species/Fusarium_culmorum_about.md

 Fusarium culmorum is a fungal plant pathogen and the causal agent of seedling blight, foot rot, ear blight, stalk rot, common root rot and other diseases of cereals, grasses, and a wide variety of monocots and dicots.
-In coastal dunegrass, F. culmorum is a nonpathogenic symbiont conferring both salt and drought tolerance to the plant.
+In coastal dunegrass, F.Â culmorum is a nonpathogenic symbiont conferring both salt and drought tolerance to the plant.